Ya0824/AIPS/README.md

 ## Data Preparation

-A RTL-to-GDS flow is a prerequisite to creating a layout database, which provides input data for EMSIM.
+A RTL-to-netlist flow is a prerequisite to creating a netlist database, which provides input data for EMSIM.

 ```
 design.gds                # GDSII data of physical layout